 - (1) Dean of Academic Affairs, Chair.

 - (2) Two faculty members, one of which must be the Department Chair or Associate Dean, each from the Arts and Humanities, Mathematics and Computer Science, and Science Departments

 - (3) One Student Success Team staff member

 - (4) Librarian or designee

-- (5) Information Technology Manager
+- (5) IT & Campus Operations Manager or designee

-The primary function of the committee is to recommend courses and provide guidance on other issues impacting curriculum, including student research, inquiry, and creative expression, for consideration by the Director.
+The primary function of the committee is to recommend courses and provide guidance on other issues impacting curriculum, including student research, inquiry, and creative expression, for consideration by the Executive Director.
 The committee will also be responsible for evaluating hardware and software technologies that promote student success and learning.